13aeon/JVHW-based-Decision-Tree-Learning-/README.md

 Contributors: Banghua Zhu

 Note:

-The original version of decision tree we rely on is from https://github.com/ryanmadden/decision-tree, the author: Ryan Madden and Ally Cody
++ The original version of decision tree we rely on is from https://github.com/ryanmadden/decision-tree, the author: Ryan Madden and Ally Cody
++ In our paper, we use the outcome from pre-prune results.

 ## Requirements

 python 2.7.6 [Download](https://www.python.org/download/releases/2.7.6/)